syh7/DnDwiki/src/main/resources/raw/darninia/session 4 - murder mystery.md

 + fought with 3 guys
 + caught by guards
 + Dalynn transformed into a ~house~ mouse, Faramar and Wacomar escaped in the confusion
++ Eye of the Mountain got letters in Buicks house
+    + one apology from Andrea (wife)
+    + bank statements
-+ Eye of the Mountain got letters in Buicks house; one apology from Andrea (wife); bank statements; and unreadable mess with blue peacock at the top
+    + an unreadable mess with blue peacock at the top

 - Market in lower district
 - Dorasto's has store with theatre stuff, hair dyes